 Like all viruses, the SARS-CoV-2 virus mutates over time, resulting in new variants.
-Multiple new SARS-CoV-2 variants are circulating globally, including B.1.1.7, a strain first detected in the United Kingdom and spreading in several states, and B.1.351, which recently emerged in South Africa.
+The Centers for Disease Control (CDC) has identified several Variants of Concern (VOC) circulating within the U.S., including B.1.1.7 (first detected in the United Kingdom), B.1.351 (first detected in South Africa), P.1 (first detected in Japan and Brazil) as well as B.1.427 and B.1.429, two strains first detected in California.

-While there is currently no evidence linking these new variants to more severe illness in patients, early research indicates both strains are associated with increased transmissibility, according to the Centers for Disease Control (CDC).
+The CDC is also tracking COVID-19 cases caused by variants nationwide, though the data is based on a sample of sequenced specimens and may not be representative of the total number of cases circulating in the United States.
 As part of our ongoing commitment to our public health partners, ACLA members are currently working in close coordination with FDA, CDC and state and local public health labs to support research and sequencing efforts in response to these variants.